Original publish date April 22, 2021

 Even if a renter broke something accidentally, your insurance company might request documentation of the problem to process a claim.
 It's also wise to keep documentation of property damage with the resident's file in case it becomes an ongoing issue or recurring pattern of behavior for bad residents.

 Accurate and prompt documentation helps you work with an insurance adjuster or seek compensation from renters to cover the cost of repairs.
-If you're not sure how to document renter damage, the best property management in Seattle can handle it for you.
+If you're not sure how to document renter damage, the best Seattle property managers can handle it for you.

 Good renters and bad residents alike are responsible for taking excellent care of your Seattle rental property.
-Investors must also hold them accountable when they break something—even if it happens unintentionally.
+However, investors must also hold them accountable when they break something—even if it happens unintentionally.

 Consult the lease to enforce penalties for property damage.
 Since your residents agreed to and signed the lease, enforcing the rules should not be a surprise response to any damage they caused.